zenika-open-source/hygie/docs/rules/issueTitle.md

     - callback: LoggerRunnable
       args:
         type: info
-        message: 'correct issue title'
+        message: '{{data.issueTitle}} is correct issue title'
   onError:
     - callback: LoggerRunnable
       args:
         type: warn
-        message: 'pattern does not match, issue title must begin with : "add|fix"!'
+        message: '{{data.issueTitle}} is not a correct issue title'
+    - callback: CommentIssueRunnable
+      args:
+        comment: 'ping @bastienterrier'
 ```

 ## Customisation

 You can override its behaviour by updating the `validate()` method.

-Actually, this method simply test if the branch name match the `regexp` and run the `onSuccess` or `onError` callbacks accordingly.
+Actually, this method simply test if the issue title match the `regexp`.

 You may want to delete immediatly this new issue, or something else.
 You just have to write the business rules before the `return` line.